 There are no Bengal cats currently listed with Edmonton-area rescues.
 New cats arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton cats →Gear for your Bengal
+Browse all available Edmonton cats →About Bengal Cats in Edmonton

 Bengals look wild and act it — athletic, intensely curious, and far more demanding than the average cat.
 They climb, fetch, open cupboards, and need real daily play.
 They reach Edmonton rescues most often when owners underestimate that energy, especially through a long indoor winter.